 The electric utility shall demonstrate that the preferred resource plan remains robust under the sensitivity and scenario analyses conducted pursuant to section (4) and identify any conditions under which the plan would require reconsideration or adjustment.

-The electric utility shall describe and document its internal decision-making process for selecting the preferred resource plan, including:
+Respecting its internal decision-making process, the electric utility shall for selecting the preferred resource plan, the electric utility shall:

-A description of decision criteria, weighting factors, or scoring methods used to rank or compare plans;
+Describpe the decision criteria, weighting factors, or scoring methods used to rank or compare plans;

-A summary of key findings from quantitative analysis and stakeholders’ feedback that influenced preferred resource plan selection;
+Provide a summary of key findings from quantitative analysis and documentation underlying the analysis and stakeholders’ feedback that influenced preferred resource plan selection;

-An explanation of how the preferred resource plan reflects the electric utility’s
+Explain how the preferred resource plan reflects the electric utility’s

 judgment regarding acceptable levels of risk, reliability, and rate impact;

-Specification of the ranges or combinations of outcomes for the critical uncertain factors that define the limits within which the preferred resource plan is judged to be appropriate and explain how these limits were determined;
+Specify the ranges or combinations of outcomes for the critical uncertain factors that define the limits within which the preferred resource plan is judged to be appropriate and explain how these limits were determined;

-An assessment of whether, and under what circumstances, other uncertain factors associated with the preferred resource plan could materially affect the performance of the preferred resource plan relative to alternative resource plans;
+Provide an assessment of whether, and under what circumstances, other uncertain factors associated with the preferred resource plan could materially affect the performance of the preferred resource plan relative to alternative resource plans;

-Quantification of the expected value of better information concerning, at a minimum, the critical uncertain factors that affect the performance of the preferred resource plan, as measured by annual utility revenue requirements; and
+Quantify the expected value of better information concerning the critical uncertain factors that affect the performance of the preferred resource plan, as measured by the net present value of utility revenue requirements; and

-A tabulation of the key quantitative results of that analysis conducted under paragraph (5)(D)6. and a discussion of how those findings will be incorporated in ongoing research activities.
+Provide a tabulation of the key quantitative results of that analysis conducted under paragraph (5)(D)6. and a discussion of how those findings will be incorporated in ongoing research activities.

-The electric utility shall summarize the results of its evaluation for the top four (4) alternative resource plans using a comparative scorecard or equivalent matrix that presents all of the performance measures and risk scenarios in a clear, reproducible format.
+The electric utility shall summarize the results of its evaluation for the top alternative resource plans using a comparative scorecard or equivalent matrix that presents all of the performance measures and risk scenarios in a clear, reproducible format.
 The scorecard shall—